lilab-bcb/cumulus/docs/scCloud.rst

 *scCloud_subcluster* processes the subset of single cells in the following steps:

 #. **subcluster**.
 In this step, **scCloud_subcluster** first select the subset of cells from **scCloud** outputs according to user-provided criteria.
-It then performs batch correction, dimension reduction, diffusion map calculation, graph-based clustering and 2D visualization calculation (e.g. tSNE/FLE).
+It then performs batch correction, dimension reduction, diffusion map calculation, graph-based clustering and 2D visualization calculation (e.g. t-SNE/FLE).

 #. **de_analysis**.
 This step is optional.
 In this step, **scCloud_subcluster** could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
 The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. **scCloud_subcluster** could also calculate the area under ROC curve values for putative markers.
 If the samples are human or mouse immune cells, **scCloud_subcluster** could also optionally annotate putative cell types for each cluster based on known markers.

 #. **plot**.
 This step is optional.
 In this step, **scCloud_subcluster** could generate 3 types of figures based on the **subcluster** step results.
 First, **composition** plots are bar plots showing the cell compositions (from different conditions) for each cluster.
 This type of plots is useful to fast assess library quality and batch effects.
-Second, **tsne** plot shows the same tSNE colored by different attributes (e.g. cluster labels, conditions) side-by-side.
+Second, **tsne** plot shows the same t-SNE colored by different attributes (e.g. cluster labels, conditions) side-by-side.
 Lastly, **diffmap** plots are 3D interactive plots showing the diffusion maps.
 The 3 coordinates are the first 3 PCs of all diffusion components.

 scCloud_subcluster's inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^